Colchester Sixth Form College: Student radio

 The college has run its own radio station (Storm Radio) since 1995.
 The shows are presented by students from both years and make use of mixed genres of music, while the station itself functions and is treated by the music industry as any other commercial radio station.
 The station can be received on 999AM/999MW in the college area and across the IT network in most classroom locations.
 It can also be picked up in certain areas around Colchester Town Centre.
 It usually broadcasts for 2 and a half hours a day, although for a one-off special in 2002 it broadcast for 24 consecutive hours.

 Ofsted

-The college was assessed as 'Outstanding' by OFSTED in 2007/08, including 'outstanding' assessments in all 11 inspection categories.
-It was rated 'Good' in its most recent inspection in December 2017.
+The college was assessed as 'Outstanding' by OFSTED in 2024, including 'outstanding' assessments in all inspection categories.

 Academic results

 A-Levels

 In 2017, the average A-Level grade was C−, and the progress score was −0.12, which is below the average progress score for schools and colleges in England.